seung0708/calorie_calculator/notes.md

 # Rails
 [x] Follow Rails MVC and RESTful conventions.
 That means e.g.
-    [x] a request GET/puppies out to be handled by the PuppiesController [s] fetch puppies form the database using a Puppy ActiveRecord model, and return a list of puppies as JSON [x] Well-named variables and methods
+    [x] a request GET/puppies out to be handled by the PuppiesController [x] fetch puppies form the database using a Puppy ActiveRecord model, and return a list of puppies as JSON [x] Well-named variables and methods
 [x] Short, single-puprose methods